-Pick a card, any card is a "web service" that lets you draw a specified number of playing cards from a specified number of decks.
-Feel free to use it as long as you're not overtaxing this server.
+Pick a card, any card is a web service that lets you simulate drawing a specified number of playing cards from a specified number of decks.
+It is best thought of as a demo or proof-of-concept, but feel free to use it if you want, as long as you're not overtaxing this server.

 (Note that the code that displays the rectangular card layouts above is part of this page, not part of the service.
 Paste the example URL above into your browser's address bar to see exactly what kind of output you'll get.)